-Tool parameters define how the tool is to be executed.
-Each tool has its own unique set of parameters.
-Some parameters are required; they must have values for the tool to execute.
-Other parameters are optional, meaning you can leave them blank and/or accept their default values.
+Tool parameters define how the tool is to be run.
+Each tool has a unique set of parameters.
+Some parameters are required; they must have values for the tool to run.
+Other parameters are optional, meaning you can leave them blank or accept their default values.

 For example, to calculate the slope of a raster, set the optional output measurement parameter with the PERCENT_RISE keyword:

 outRas = Slope("inraster.tif", "PERCENT_RISE")

 The output from a map algebra expression will be a Raster object referencing temporary raster data.